aanil/Yggdrasil/README.md

 ✓  registered external handler flowcell-dmx for FLOWCELL_READY
 ```

-When a new flowcell is detected, Yggdrasil schedules the handler as an
+When a new event is detected, Yggdrasil schedules the appropriate handler as an
 async background task in its event loop.